gregoryjscott/Simpler/README.md

 Simpler's goal is to make developing quality .NET code simpler.
 It dictates consistent class design, includes a micro-ORM, and enables enough dependency injection to do proper unit testing.
 We like to use NuGet to add Simpler to our projects.

-Simpler's philosophy to class design is that business concepts of an application should be represented using two types of classes - models and tasks.
+Simpler's philosophy of class design is to represent the business concepts of an application using two types of classes - models and tasks.
 Models represent application data and can be just POCOs, but they should only be used as data containers and therefore only contain properties.

     todo - model code example